 Section 1: Policy/Function/Decision (PFD) Details A PFD is understood in the broad sense including the full range of functions, activities and decisions the Health and Social Care Partnership is responsible for.
-Name of PFD: Smokefree Community Service (Including COPD) Lead Team & other departments/sections/ partners involved: Health Improvement Team Responsible Officer Jo Winterbottom Impact Assessment Team Jo Winterbottom, Lauren McLaughlin, Is this a new or existing PFD?
-Existing PFD Start date: (the assessment should be Autumn 2015 started prior to PFD development/drafting or at the early stages of review): End date (this should allow for the ass 23/3/16 essment to inform decision-making): What are the main aims of the PFD ?
-To provide a stop smoking service in West Dunbartonshire Who are the main target groups/ who will be affected by the PFD ?
-People who smoke in West Dunbartonshire Relevance (of PFD to the general equa ality duties and equality groups, also record if there is no relevance giving reasons/ evidence) Yes: Relevant as this policy is about public service delivery If yes, complete all sections, 2-9 If no, complete only sections 8-9
+Name of PFD: Quit Your Way West Dunbartonshire Smokefree Community Service (Inc. COPD) Lead Team & other Health Improvement Team departments/sections/ partners involved: Responsible Officer Jo Winterbottom Impact Assessment Team Jo Winterbottom, Helen Douse, Allison Miller Is this a new or existing PFD?
+Existing PFD started prior to PFD development/drafting or at the early stages of review): Sept 2018 End date (this should allow for the ass essment to inform decision-making): Oct 2018 What are the main aims of the PFD ?
+To provide a stop smoking service in West Dunbartonshire Who are the main target groups/ Residents of West Dunbartonshire and people who work in West Dunbartonshire who will be affected by the PFD? who smoke Relevance (of PFD to the general equ ality duties and equality groups, also record if there is no relevance giving reasons/ evidence) Yes: Relevant as this policy is about it public service delivery If yes, complete all sections, 2-9 If no, complete only sections 8-9 If don't know, complete sections 2& 3 to help assess relevance